 Braces aren’t the only solution to help teeth get into and remain in their ideal alignment.
 In fact, without retainers or other orthodontic appliances, teeth would regress and require treatment again a few years later.
 Dr. Dale and Dr. Amy can use these conservative treatments to help your child have confidence in their smile for years to come.
 To learn more about how retainers and other orthodontic appliances can help you or your child get the straight results you want, keep reading below.
 Then, when you’re ready to get started, contact our team to schedule an appointment!

 Why Choose Chicago Pediatric Dentistry & Orthodontics for Retainers/Orthodontic Appliances?

 - Dental Insurance Welcome

-Although sucking on their thumb can help your child self-soothe, it could impact their oral development.
+Although sucking on their thumb can help your child self-soothe, it could negatively impact their oral development.
 A thumb crib can be used to deter this habit by blocking the thumb from fully entering the mouth and the tongue from thrusting the front teeth forward.
 Although this appliance attaches to back molars for stability, the bulk of the thumb crib appears toward the front of the mouth.
-As a result, this oral appliance can help children overcome deeply engrained habits and have healthier oral development in the future.
+As a result, this oral appliance can help children overcome deeply ingrained habits and have healthier oral development in the future.